RRonniecool/alx-system_engineering-devops/0x01-shell_permissions/README.md

-write a script that adds execute permission to the owner,group owner and the other user
+write a script that sets the permission to the file hello